9dots/9dots.io-pages/OiQXe4e.md

 		2. Turn Left (90 degrees)
 		3. Turn Right (90 degrees)

-3. After surverying the maze, each group will write down their instructions on a piece of paper.
+3. After surverying the maze, each group writes down their instructions on a piece of paper.

-4. After students have their instructions written down, groups will take turns having the teacher robot act out their program.
+4. After students have their instructions written down, groups take turns having the teacher robot act out their program.
 	- When behaving as the robot, make sure to follow the instructions very literally.

 ## Evaluate - 5 minutes